alxandruu/node-dev/README.md

 # JS PDF Generator
 Microservice API done with Express and Puppetter , where can you generate PDFs passing an HTML template.

-I was looking for a PDF generator in Node similar to Thymeleaf in SpringBoot but I couldn't find one that I liked 🥲 So I created my own that fulfilled the purpose of generating a PDF.

 To use it you need a template in HTML format and a JSON with the data to fill in the template.

 What I like is that it is very flexible in terms of template, since you can insert Bootstrap, or fonts from Google Fonts in the HTML.